-The satisfaction you feel as you turn yard and kitchen waste into organic fertilizer that nourishes the soil, as well as your vegetables, plants, and flowers, is the reward for putting in the effort to learn how to compost.
+The satisfaction you feel as you turn yard and kitchen waste into organic fertilizer that nourishes the soil, your vegetables, plants, and flowers is the reward for learning how to compost.

 However, the thought of learning how to compost can be intimidating.
-The first time I started composting, I was great at growing flies – but not compost.
-I did not know how to compost, and felt like composting wasn’t for me.
+The first time I started composting, I was great at growing flies—but not compost.
+I did not know how to compost and felt like it wasn’t for me.
 It was too hard, too stinky, and there were too many bugs.
 Can you relate to any of those feelings?

 - I learned the correct way to compost from a local composting expert.